harinsamaranayake/unet/README.md

 *Ex. `ecpoch_array = [1000,20000]`*
 - Train for 1000 epochs and evaluate.
-- Then trian for 20000 epochs from begining and evaluate.
+- Then, trian for 20000 epochs from begining and evaluate.

 RESIZING